 This is not only not true, it is also a very bad idea.
 Ours is a Corinthian sport.
 US Sailing takes sportsmanship seriously.
 The selectors have the results of all of the regattas listed and will see your name listed.
 Not reporting your results can have the opposite effect.

 4. You should compete in at least one or two large regattas where you compete against other sailors from around the country so your results can be compared to your peers.

 This is true, but there are lots of options. (see the next answer)

 5. To sail at this level requires serious financial commitment.

-There is no doubt that sailing is an expensive sport, but US Sailing offers financial aid to qualified sailors to go to US Sailing events, like any of the junior championships, their eliminations, or Orange Bowl to name a few.
+There is no doubt that sailing is an expensive sport, but US Sailing offers financial aid to qualified sailors to go to US Sailing events, like any of the junior championships or their eliminations.

 If you sail on your high school team, going to any of the high school nationals also qualifies as a major event.